 As seen in figure 1, good correlation between experimental data and simulated data with optimized parameters was obtained.

-The simulated curvatures are good correspondence with the actual curvature of the actuator.
-The relative maximum error over all simulations was less than 10%...
+The simulated curvatures are in good correspondence with the actual curvature of the actuator.
+The maximum relative error over all simulations was less than 10%...